newchuyalong/libgdx-learning/Extending-the-simple-game.md

 			spawnRaindrop();

 		// move the raindrops, remove any that are beneath the bottom edge of
 		// the screen or that hit the bucket.
-In the later case we play back
+In the later case we increase the
-		// a sound effect as well.
+		// value our drops counter and add a sound effect.
 		Iterator<Rectangle> iter = raindrops.iterator();
 		while (iter.hasNext()) {
 			Rectangle raindrop = iter.next();